librariesio/depper/README.md

 # depper

-A dapper consumer of ecoysstem APIs.
+A dapper consumer of ecosystem APIs.

 # Deploying